 Chesapeake Bay Foundation, Inc. (CBF) the Mid-Atlantic's largest regional non-profit conservation organization working solely to save the Bay, seeks a legal fellow for its Pennsylvania State Office located in Harrisburg, PA.

 CBF has a staff of approximately 170 employees working in offices in Annapolis and Salisbury, Maryland; Richmond and Norfolk, Virginia; Harrisburg, Pennsylvania; and Washington, D.C., and in 15 field education program locations.
 CBF's headquarters is in the Philip Merrill Environmental Center, a “cutting edge,” environmentally responsible building located in Annapolis, Maryland.
 Its Harrisburg office is located in the heart of downtown, overlooking the Susquehanna River with easy access to the Capitol.

 CBF has an annual budget of approximately $21 million and is supported by more than 200,000 members, volunteers, and other supporters.
 For more information on CBF’s mission and activities, please visit www.cbf.org.

-The legal fellow at the Pennsylvania State office may be expected to travel within the watershed and to attend at least one of CBF’s educational field trips (canoeing, work boat, skipjack, etc.) for a direct experience with the natural resources CBF strives to protect.
+The legal fellow will work in CBF's Pennsylvania State office in Harrisburg for up to twelve (12) weeks and may be expected to travel within the Chesapeake Bay watershed area and to attend at least one of CBF’s educational field trips (canoeing, work boat, skipjack, etc.) for a direct experience with the natural resources CBF strives to protect.